 Essex County Council does not send letters to parents/carers about making an application.
 All of the application information is available on the website above.

-All admissions are made through the local authority.
+All admissions and appeals are made through the local authority.
 This means that parents need only complete one application form that is submitted to the local authority planning and admissions office.